 What is the purpose of ELDs?

-If you listen to truckers discussing ELDs, you may assume they only track a driver’s Hours of Service (HOS) and nothing more, but they provide technology to help streamline workflow and communication.
+If you listen to truck drivers discussing ELDs, you may assume they only track a driver’s Hours of Service (HOS) and nothing more, but they also provide technology to help streamline workflow and communication.

-An ELD is a piece of hardware that connects to the truck’s engine control module (ECM).
+A vehicle gateway connects to the commercial vehicle’s engine control module (ECM).
 It tracks HOS compliance, mandating both drivers and trucking companies to adhere to the strict rules put in place for the safety and health of those who use the roads.
 The days of recording hours on paper using a pen and ruler are gone.
 ELDs remove recording errors and illegal manipulation of driving hours.

 An ELD can transfer its stored information to dispatch or DOT/MTO officers during an inspection.
 Police will be able to use the information for investigating an accident as it stores the information in a standardized format no one can alter.